andrioni/snowplow.github.com/_posts/2014-08-31-analyzing-page-view-data-in-neo4j.md

 Now let's consider a more interesting question, albeit one that could be reasonably answered in SQL.

-## What page were users on before arriving at the 'About' page?
+<h2 id="what-page-were-users-on-before-arriving-at-the-about-page">What page were users on before arriving at the 'About' page?</h2>

 (We're interested in our 'About' page because this has our contact details).
 Now we're specifying the destination, and we want to find the previous page the user was on.
 That means it's just a case of following an *prev* edge from the events connected to the 'About' page node.